colincromar/canvas-seeder/README.md

 # README

 The Canvas Seeder will populate data in your Canvas account.
-It will not create Modules, and SOMETHING ELSE.
+It will not create Modules.

 # Localhost Configuration Only